kushan-abeysekara/trd_bot/RISK_MANAGEMENT.md

 ### 1. Maximum Trades Per Session

-**Default: 20 trades**
+**Default: 100 trades**

 Limits the number of trades that can be executed in a single trading session.
 When this limit is reached, the bot will stop placing new trades until you reset the session or adjust the limit.

+You can disable this limit by setting it to 0 (unlimited trades).

 ### 2. Maximum Consecutive Losses